computational-linguistics-class/computational-linguistics-class.github.io/assignment3.md

 Your first task is to generate clusters for the target words in `test_vocab.txt` based on a feature-based (not dense) vector space representation.
 In this type of VSM, each dimension of the vector space corresponds to a specific feature, such as a context word (see, for example, the term-context matrix described in [Chapter 15.1.2 of Jurafsky & Martin](https://web.stanford.edu/~jurafsky/slp3/15.pdf)).

-For this task, use files:
+We have provided you with skeleton code to get you started.
+To complete this task, you will need to make updates to the following files:
 * `makecooccurrences.py`: to calculate cooccurrence statistics and write vectors to file (this could take a long time (>1 hour) to make plans accordingly)
 * `question1.py`: to load cooccurrences vectors and cluster.

 We have provided a corpus for feature extraction at `/home1/a/acocos/data/reuters.rcv1.tokenized.gz`, and also code to read it.